Capnocytophaga canimorsus: Treatment

-Evasion of immune system
+Evasion of the immune system

 C. canimorsus has been observed to multiply in the presence of mouse J774.1 macrophages.
 Macrophages recognize and kill pathogens by engulfing them.
 They also secrete cytokines necessary to begin the immune pathway cascade.
 C. canimorsus bacteria are not internalized by macrophages; in fact, macrophage monolayers break down in their presence, suggestive of a cytotoxin.
 In the presence of C. canimorsus, cytokine activity is greatly downregulated, because the macrophages fail to produce TNF-α, IL-8, IL-6 and IL-1α, interferon-γ, and nitric oxide.
 In addition, toll-like receptor 4 (TLR4) normally recognizes pathogens and begins a signalling cascade to induce production of proinflammatory cytokines via the NF-κB pathway.
 In cells infected with C. canimorsus, TLR4 did not activate the signalling pathway, so did not elicit an inflammatory response by the immune system.
 Because this species does not elicit a strong inflammatory response, the bacteria have ample time for replication before detection by the host immune system.
 Electron micrographs of J774.1 monolayers infected with C. canimorsus have shown cells of the bacteria within the macrophage's vacuoles, surrounded by bacterial septa.
 This suggests that C. canimorsus replicates intracellularly in macrophages.
 C. canimorsus cells also show resistance to killing by complement and killing by polymorphonuclear leukocytes (PNMs).
 C. canimorsus, when in the presence of PMNs, feeds on them by deglycosylating host glycans.
 In fact, in the presence of PMNs, C. canimorsus experiences robust growth.
 C. canimorsus can evade these necessary immune functions, and, therefore, must be taken seriously.
 Greater knowledge about the pathogenesis of this bacterium is required to prevent and treat the diseases associated with it.